grew-nlp/grew_doc/content/usage/install_gtk.md

 # Installation of the GTK interface

+:warning: Since version 1.4, the GTK interface is obsolete.
+Anyway, you may try to install the last version (1.3.4) which should be compatible with libcaml 1.4.

+---

 We suppose that the basic version ([see installation page](../install)) is already installed.

 ## Linux
   * Install GUI interface
     * `apt-get install graphviz pkg-config librsvg2-dev libwebkitgtk-dev libglade2-dev libgtk2.0-dev`
+      :warning: the package `libwebkitgtk-dev` is not available on recent distribution.
     * `opam install grew_gui`

   * Test